atk7794/atk7794/README.md

 🌍 Türkiye

 I build **real-world, end-to-end software systems** — from backend architecture and databases to modern frontend dashboards.
-I also have a strong background in **Machine Learning & Deep Learning**, with a focus on **audio and speech-based applications**.
+I also have a strong background in **Machine Learning & Deep Learning & State-of-the-Art**, with a focus on **audio and speech-based applications**.
+I enjoy building systems that are both technically robust and practically usable.

 ---

 ## 🚀 Featured Projects

 ### 🏥 Hospital Management System (Full-Stack)
-A production-style, role-based hospital management platform designed with real-world workflows.
+A production-style, role-based hospital management platform designed to reflect real-world healthcare workflows.

 **Tech Stack**
 - **Backend:** Spring Boot, Spring Security (JWT), PostgreSQL, JPA/Hibernate, Docker